How to change your credit card limit

 Your credit limit is set to help you control your opportunity to overspend.
 It's important to make sure you manage your balance so the repayment you choose to make is within your budget.

-The minimum payment amount due on your statement is just that, it’s the least you must pay to keep your account in order and avoid late payment fees.
+The minimum payment amount due on your statement is just that - it's the least you must pay to keep your account in order.

 You have the option of paying more than the minimum payment amount due.
-By paying more you’ll reduce the amount of interest you accrue on the amounts owing, e.g. individual purchases and cash advances, until they’re repaid in full.
+By paying more you'll reduce the amount of interest you accrue on the amounts owing e.g. individual purchases and cash advances, until they are repaid in full.

 2. Credit limit increases are optional

-If you find you’re unable to make repayments within your budget or foresee changes in your personal circumstances that may affect your ability to make your repayments, the first thing to do is stop using your card immediately.
-Then, please contact NAB Assist on 1300 135 323.
+If you find you're unable to make repayments within your budget, or foresee changes in your personal circumstances that may affect your ability to make your repayments, the first thing to do is stop using your card immediately.

-We may be able to restructure your payments or work out a repayment plan to help your manage and ultimately clear your debt.
+Then, please contact us on 13 22 65.
+We may be able to restructure your payments or work out a repayment plan to help you manage and ultimately clear your debt.